malengatiger/association-official-app/README.md

 Android and iOS

 ## Description
-This Android and iOS app reads and acquires data at both the Association and Taxi level
+This Android and iOS app reads and acquires data at both the Association and Taxi level.